dydx404/EIE-Risc-V-CPU/README.md

 Legend: `L` = Lead `C` = Contributor

-## Planning

-We met as a team and began by examining the schematic for the pipelined cpu in lectures, modifying it for our own design.

-Once this was done each team member was assigned a stage to work on and we began our implementation of the pipelined cpu, keeping frequent communication between team members to ensure each module interfaced correctly with one another.

 ## Implementation

-### Changes to Existing Modules
+### Pipelining
+The pipeline of each stage is the one to its left.

+We decided on this convention since we thought it would be easier to reason between stalling and flushing.
+Stalling implies that the inputs to the stage should remain unchanged, whereas flushing entails zeroing the inputs to the stage.
+As such, it made sense to define each pipeline of a stage to to the left of its corresponding stage.

-#### ALU Pipelined
+### ALU Pipelined

 Additions were made to the [alu block](rtl_pipelined/alu.sv).
 It implements the rest of the branch type instructions, by setting the `Zero` flag high whenever a branch test is passed for example, for `blt`, if `SrcA < SrcB`, `Zero` is high.
 This means that if the current instruction in execute stage happens to be a branch type instruction and the test is passed, `BranchE` will be high from the control unit, and so will `Zero` from the ALU.
 As such, `ALUSrc` will be high, and a branch will be effected.

-#### Control Unit Pipelined
+### Control Unit Pipelined
 The improvements in the control unit module improve efficiency, readability, and robustness of control logic.
 This includes better handling of instruction types, streamlined input processing, and the introduction of new control signals for enhanced functionality. key differences: